tbidne/stackage-parse/README.md

   --nightly (latest|DATE_STR)
                            Nightly snapshot e.g. 2023-03-14 or the string 'latest'.
 Overrides --lts.
-  -e,--exclusions PATH     Path to file with a list of packages to exclude from
+  -e,--exclude PATH        Path to file with a list of packages to exclude from
                            the package list.
-Each package should be listed on a separate line, without version numbers.
+Each package should be listed on a separate line, without version numbers e.g. text.
-  -i,--inclusions PATH     Path to file with a list of packages to include from
+  -i,--include PATH        Path to file with a list of packages to include from
                            the package list.
-Each package should be listed on a separate line, without version numbers.
+Each package should be listed on a separate line, without version numbers e.g. text.
   -h,--help                Show this help text

 Available commands: